tuanvucd/desktop/README.md

 * `--proxy-server=<SERVER>:<PORT>`
 * `--proxy-pac-url=<URL>`

 On Windows, please make sure to add `--` before options.
-For example, `Mattermost.exe -- --proxy-server=...`.
+For example, `GChat.exe -- --proxy-server=...`.

 ## Custom App Deployments
-Our [docs provide a guide](https://docs.mattermost.com/deployment/desktop-app-deployment.html) on how to customize and distribute your own Mattermost Desktop App, including how to distribute the official Windows Desktop App silently to end users, pre-configured with the server URL and other app settings.
+Our [docs provide a guide](https://docs.mattermost.com/deployment/desktop-app-deployment.html) on how to customize and distribute your own GChat Desktop App, including how to distribute the official Windows Desktop App silently to end users, pre-configured with the server URL and other app settings.

 ## Contributing
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md).